nptscot/npw/web/src/manual/index.md

 - **Existing infrastructure:** The type of infrastructure currently present on street, e.g. segregated track, shared-use footway, etc.
 - **Estimated traffic volume:** The estimated traffic volume, based on an [algorithm](https://github.com/nptscot/osmactive/blob/main/code/traffic-volumes.R).
 - **Speed limit:** The known speed limit.
 This uses the standard national speed limits (e.g. 30 mph for local streets) except where exceptions have been marked (e.g. 20 mph).
 For service roads we assume 10 mph.
+- **Existing Level of Service:** The Level of Service based on infrastructure currently present on street and the estimates of traffic volume and speed.
 - **Gradient:** The average gradient of the road is shown as a percentage.
 Steeper roads are a barrier to cycling and affect route choice and the uptake of cycling in the scenarios.
 Please note in some locations where the network does follow the land contours, e.g. some bridges, the gradient will incorrectly show flat sections of network as steep.
-- **Street space:** This provides an analysis of whether a segregated track would fit within the carriageway, or carriageway with verges, or with the footway also included.
-This dataset uses an Ordnance Survey dataset to determine the edge-to-edge (i.e. from property to opposite property) road width and carriageway-only road width.
+- **Street space:** This provides an analysis of whether a segregated track would fit within the carriageway, verges, and footways.
+This dataset uses an Ordnance Survey dataset to determine the edge-to-edge (i.e. from property to opposite property) road width.
 - **Attractive streets:** This experimental layer aims to determine the attractiveness of a street based on its proximity to green space.
 This uses the Ordnance Survey's Open Greenspace dataset.
 If a road center-line is within 10m of any green space polygon (without any filtering), it is considered attractive.
 The algorithm is thus currently very simplistic, so should not be relied upon beyond providing a basic indication.
-- **NPT full network:** The route network estimates the number of cycle trips on each road.
+- **NPT full network:** The route network estimates the number of potential/future cycle trips on each road.
 It is designed to emphasise roads with lots of cycling potential and so aid planners in deciding where cycling infrastructure is needed.
 Full details are given in the [NPT manual](https://npt.scot/manual/#routenetwork).

 _Socio-demographic:_

 - **Population:** This provides the population density.
-An option is available to style these based on level of cycling demand.
 - **Deprived population (SIMD):** This provides data from the [Scottish Index of Multiple Deprivation 2020](https://simd.scot/).
-Again, this layer can be styled based on demand (rather than the SIMD level).

 _Evaluation-based (i.e. based on what you have drawn):_

-- **Level of service:** This applies the resulting Level of Service (LoS) of the network you have drawn to every road/street/path on the map.
+- **Level of Service:** This applies the resulting Level of Service (LoS) of the network you have drawn to every road/street/path on the map.
 As you change the map, the effect of your network will be reflected here.
 - **Severances:** This evaluates, for each road/street/path, whether a user can or cannot cycle to it without having reached a severance (e.g. a major road without cycle infrastructure).

 Fuller details of each of the infrastructure and socio-demographic layers can be seen in the [NPT manual](https://npt.scot/manual/).

-Some of the layers can be styled by level of potential/future demand, colouring based on the estimated cycle flows.

 ## Reachability

-Some of the metrics determine if a population zone, town centre, or POI (school, hospital or GP, or greenspace) are reachable from your network.
+Some of the metrics determine if a population zone, town centre, or POI (railway station, school, hospital or GP, or greenspace) are reachable from your network.

+starts from the drawn network that achieves high los, only

+"floods" out, sticking only to high los roads. small residential streets with no infrastucture but low speed and volume are fine.

+example diagrams for crossings.

 **TODO** discuss what this means, using the audit doc.
 Be careful about disconnectd networks.